 Students at The Media School will have many opportunities for learning experiences, including travel outside the course structure and courses that offers service-learning components.

 For service-learning classes, professors and instructors incorporate the city and surrounding area into classroom projects.
 Students’ coursework involves interacting with non-campus groups, such as civic organizations, nonprofits and volunteer groups.

 Coursework ranges from teaching high school students how to use technology to creating multimedia packages that highlight social service efforts.

-- MSCH-R429 Public Relations Campaigns with assistant professor Nick Browning requires students to work with nonprofit organizations in the community to create public relations campaigns, from assessing clients’ objectives to developing crisis communications strategies.
+- MSCH-R429 Public Relations Campaigns: Students work with nonprofit organizations in the community to create public relations campaigns, from assessing clients’ objectives to developing crisis communications strategies.

 For more information about service learning at the school, contact:

 - Amy Cornell, director of student services

 - Katie Beck, associate director of student services, experiential education